-NPSH Calculation and Find pump suction and delivery line head loss with online calculator
+NPSH Calculation and Find pump suction and delivery line head loss with an online calculator

 When discussing centrifugal pumps, the two most important head terms are NPSHr and NPSHa.